sohail70/motion_planning/README.md

 ---

 ### Demos
 Here are some visualizations of the planners in action.
 These demonstrations feature challenging scenarios where obstacles move at high speeds (20-30 m/s), testing the robot's ability to react.
 The robot's maximum velocity is set to 15 m/s for the R2T and Thruster models, and 10 m/s for the Dubins model.

+**Please Note**: For the kinodynamic planners (Dubins and Thruster), the visualized graph edges are simplified as straight lines and do not represent the true, curved trajectories between nodes.
+The robot visualization is also not to scale.

 **`./test_fmtx --samples 10000 --factor 1.5 --seed 42 --duration 30`** (Zero inflation)
 <p align="center">